-In the event that both spouses are eligible for FMLA leave and employed by the University, the couple is permitted to take a combined total of twelve (12) weeks of FMLA leave during any 12-month period for the birth of a newborn, placement of a child for adoption or foster care, or to care for a covered service member with a serious injury or illness.
+In the event that both spouses are eligible for FMLA leave and employed by the University,each faculty/staff member is permitted to take twelve (12) weeks of FMLA leave during any 12-month period for the birth of a newborn, placement of a child for adoption or foster care, or to care for a covered service member with a serious injury or illness.

 Eligible faculty/staff member(s) may also qualify for leave under the University’s Parental/Adoption Leave policy.
 All full-time staff members are eligible to take up to eight (8) weeks of parental leave starting on the first of the month following their hire date.
 All full-time faculty members are eligible to take up to one semester of leave upon hire.

 This leave will run concurrently with FMLA as stated above.